silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/doc.md

 ![](./fig/dlm.png)

 Another approach is the use discrete diffusion, as is the case for **MDLM**.
 The U-Net backbone is replaced with Diffusion Transformers (DiTs for short).
+DiTs adapts the transformer architecture to diffusion models, enabling iterative denoising rather than **sequential token generation** (as in autoregressive models).
+Despite the differences, DiTs still retain several key aspects in transformer computation, such as the multi-head attetion (MHA), positional encoding (typically Rotary Position Embeddings (RoPE)), and FFN layers.
 DiTs accept conditional inputs (diffusion timesteps) as well as noised input IDs.
 At each time step, the input IDs are passed through a vocab embedding layer to represent high-dimensional vectors, and the timestep, *t*, is also embedded as a vector.
 The embedded inputs and timesteps are processed through multiple **DDiTBlocks** and go into a final layer specific to gradually denoise the inputs.
 A scheduler is utilized to manage the noise and its schedule, generating meaningful contents in the end.
 The following figure illustrates the overall architecture in MDLM.

 ![](./fig/MDLM.jpg)